Python Encapsulation

 By employing this method, you enhance the manageability of your code through the enforcement of regulated access to object attributes and establishment of a uniform interface for external code to engage with your objects.
 This, in turn, aids in achieving data encapsulation and abstraction more efficiently.
 For example:

 Here, Initially, we initialize the _fib_sequence attribute with the first two Fibonacci numbers, 0 and 1, in the class constructor.
 The get_nth_fibonacci method acts as a getter, allowing us to retrieve the nth Fibonacci number from the sequence.
-It first checks for valid input (non-negative integer) and then either returns the value if it’s already calculated or computes it by extending the sequence.
+It first checks for valid input (non-negative integer) and then either returns the value if its already calculated or computes it by extending the sequence.

 On the other hand, the set_nth_fibonacci method serves as a setter, enabling us to modify the value at nth position in the sequence.
-It also validates the input to ensure it’s non-negative and within the current sequence length.
+It also validates the input to ensure its non-negative and within the current sequence length.
 We maintain the Fibonacci sequence encapsulated within class, ensuring controlled access to it.

 In the end, we create an instance of FibonacciGenerator class, fibonacci_generator, and showcase its capabilities.
 We retrieve the entire Fibonacci sequence using get_sequence method and access the 10th Fibonacci number using get_nth_fibonacci.
 We also attempt to modify the 5th Fibonacci number and print the updated sequence, highlighting how encapsulation helps maintain data integrity and abstraction while allowing controlled interaction with the sequence.